stefanhaustein/basic-classics/README.md

   - MID$
   - RIGHT$

-All basic programs are expected to run in vintage-basic.net interpreter.
+These extensions should mostly match the ones of http://vintage.basic.net and all BASIC programs will still run in the vintage basic interpreter.
+They should also run with the BASIC interpreter expression parser demo: https://github.com/stefanhaustein/expressionparser